vanheaven-ui/Ruby-Telegram-Bot/README.md

 ### 🛠 Installing <a name = "ins"></a>
 Once you have a local copy of the entire project on your computer, then:

-- run ``bundle install`` in the terminal to install the dependencies for the project.
+- Run ``bundle install`` in the terminal to install the gem dependencies in the Gemfile.
+- Verify that all the gems in the Gemfile have been installed .
+Run ``gem info telegram-bot-ruby`` in the terminal to check that this gem is installed .
+Run ``gem info het-http-persistent`` in the terminal to check that this gem is istalled

 ### 🛠 Testing <a name = "testing"></a>
 If you like to test the ruby methods used, then: